Can you bottle it to use later?

 I have said this all over the Internet but in case this is the first blog post of mine that you are reading, I recently got rid of about

-forty forty-two boxes of stuff.
+forty-two fifty-two boxes of stuff.
 Before I moved a few years ago, I got rid of more than I can think of.
 Let’s just say that I took a full garage down to one-third of a garage full of stuff.
 When I clear my schedule to work at it, I get a lot done.

 Also, stuff comes in and out of a home until you train yourself and others to break the cycle.
 My children and parents know not to buy me anything unless it is dark chocolate or a Starbucks card, cash is always nice too.
 I notified all of my friends on Facebook not to buy me anything.
 Here is a copy of the post: